Donald Trump nominated for Nobel Peace Prize after Israel-UAE peace accord

 The President is planning to host a signing ceremony on September 15, which will be attended by Israeli Prime Minister Benjamin Netanyahu and the UAE's Foreign Minister Sheikh Abdullah bin Zayed Al Nahyan.

-Foreign Policy magazine described the deal as a "historic achievement" and Mr Trump's "first unambiguous diplomatic success".
+Foreign Policy magazine described the deal as a "historic achievement" and Trump's "first unambiguous diplomatic success".

 "It's a genuine historic accomplishment that is unambiguously good for the United States," it wrote last month.